-Despite significant investments, some one-third of smart city projects fail, with 80% of prototypes failing to scale up, and as projects are designed for long-term use, potential unintended consequences may last for years if not addressed early on.
+Despite significant investments, some one-third of smart city projects fail, with 80% of prototypes failing to scale up,74 and as projects are designed for long-term use, potential unintended consequences may last for years if not addressed early on.75

 Not all smart city technologies are the same.
-Besides emergency alerts, smart traffic signals, and video surveillance, - which cybersecurity experts rate as higher risk because of their technical vulnerabilities, appeal to attackers, and potential for disruption - critical infrastructure in, for example, energy, water and emergency response, will be especially so because of increasing decentralisation.
+Besides emergency alerts, smart traffic signals, and video surveillance, - which cybersecurity experts rate as higher risk because of their technical vulnerabilities, appeal to attackers, and potential for disruption76 - critical infrastructure in, for example, energy, water and emergency response,77 will be especially so because of increasing decentralisation.

-The global smart city technology market is projected to grow from \$121 billion in 2023 to \$301 billion by 2032, with a CAGR of just under 11% CAGR.
+The global smart city technology market is projected to grow from \$121 billion in 2023 to \$301 billion by 2032, with a CAGR of just under 11% CAGR.78 of smart city projects fail and 80% of prototypes fail to scale.